osexpert/GoreRemoting/README.md

 ## Task\async
 Support Task\ValueTask in service methods result and in result from delegate arguments.

-## Limitations
-Method that return IAsyncEnumerable and yield (crashes)

 ## Removed from CoreRemoting
 CoreRemoting use WebSockets while GoreRemoting is a rewrite (sort of) to use Grpc instead.